2015 AFC Asian Cup Group B: China vs North Korea

 The miss was costly as just three minutes later China went two up with Sun again on the scoresheet.
 Jiang Zhipeng found himself in space on the flank and his curling cross from the left-side was met with a diving header from Sun at the back post that Ri couldn't keep out.
 The advantage could have been three just before half-time, too, as Yu Hai's chipped effort lofted over Ri but not Jon on the line who cleared.
 In the second half, though, North Korea came out determined to haul themselves back into the game and they reduced the deficit 11 minutes after the restart.
 Pak Kwang-ryong's cross reached Jong in the right-hand side of the area and although the striker's shot was blocked on the line by Zhang Linpeng, the defender's attempted clearance ricocheted off the back of the unsuspecting Gao and into the net.
-And Jong could have made the scores even just two minutes later as he met full-back Ro's cross with a leaping header from the penalty spot but his attempt soared narrowly over.
-North Korea continued their second half renaissance and on the 81st minute a scooped pass from Sim Hyon-jin was met on the volley from second-half substitute So and his pile driver from 25-yards out crashed off the crossbar with Wang beaten.
+And Jong could have made the scores even just two minutes later as he met Ro's cross with a leaping header from the penalty spot but his attempt soared narrowly over.
+North Korea continued their second half renaissance and on the 81st minute a scooped pass from Sim Hyon-jin was met on the volley from So and his pile-driver from 25 yards out hit the crossbar at full force with Wang beaten.
 Jo Tong-sop's side continued to press China in the final minutes but they were unable to make a breakthrough and exited the tournament pointless for the first time in their AFC Asian Cup history.